richiebtlr852/TAC_ETL_project/README.md

 S3 raw bucket sends event trigger to SnowPipe.
 Snowpipe loads the files into landing stage within Snowflake.

-Data is then populated, using DBT, through the different Snowflake stages - landing, staging, star schema
+Data is then populated, using DBT, through the different Snowflake stages - landing, staging, star schema.
+DBT models are manually executed locally using venv (virtual environment).
+Normally use orchestration tool to automate the execution of the models (i.e Airflow, DBT Cloud)

 End result is star schema within Snowflake (FACT_ACCIDENT & DIM tables) are populated and can be used for analytics and insights